India’s most celebrated holiday, DIWALI, is on Monday, October 24th of this year.

 Where: City Center Bishop Ranch, 6000 Bollinger Canyon Rd, Suite 2650, San Ramon (event located in Alexander Square)

-What’s great for families: This Diwali celebration will feature live music and Bollywood dances, henna tattoos, and a rangoli art experience all amidst the City Center full of shops and dining for after the event.
+What’s great for families: This Diwali celebration will feature live music and Bollywood dances, henna tattoos, a selfie station, and a rangoli art experience all amidst the bustling City Center full of shops and dining.

 Learn more >